LSIND/intro-to-python3-analysis/README.md

 ## [Train Departure Analysis](https://github.com/LSIND/intro-to-python3-analysis/tree/master/TrainDepAnalysis)
 The code:
-- reads .txt file with data of scheduled and actual departures of trains.
+- reads .txt file with data of scheduled and actual departures of trains with the help of module *datetime*

 | Train # | Sch Dp                    | Act Dp |
 |---------|---------------------------|--------|